 - Smaller incisions for minimal scarring

-- Less Pain: The amount of post-surgical pain is dramatically reduced.
-With robotic procedures, most patients stop using oral narcotics within 24 hours.
+- Less pain: Most patients stop using oral narcotics within 24 hours.

-- The Risk of Complications is Typically Reduced: Patients who have robotic surgery are up and moving around much sooner, as a result the risk of blood clots – particularly in the legs – is greatly reduced.
+- The risk of complications is typically reduced: Patients are moving around much sooner.
+As a result, the risk of blood clots – particularly in the legs – is greatly reduced.

-The Robotic Surgical System is an improvement over conventional laparoscopy, in which the surgeon operates while standing and uses hand-held, long-shafted instruments that cannot bend or rotate.
-With conventional laparoscopy, the surgeon must look up and away from the instruments to a nearby video monitor to see an image of the target anatomy.
+The Robotic Surgical System is an improvement over conventional laparoscopy, in which the surgeon operates while standing and uses handheld, long-shafted instruments that cannot bend or rotate.
+Also with conventional laparoscopy, the surgeon must look up and away from the instruments to a nearby video monitor to see an image of the target anatomy.

-The System also extends our surgeon’s capabilities to provide these significant benefits:
+The surgical robot extends a surgeon’s capabilities to provide significant benefits including: